 Most Ph.D. programs require full-time study.
 This will leave very little room for additional employment responsibilities, e.g., having a part-time job or attempting to work full-time.
 You won’t merely be reading others’ research and then repeating or summarizing it.
 You’ll critically analyze the strengths and weaknesses of their research, and then use it to inform your research design, development, and implementation.
 You’re building a brand new solution to a particular problem.

 Many Ph.D. programs have a stipulation that you will be part of a teaching cadre, meaning you’ll be teaching either bachelor’s or master’s level students in your discipline.
 This is in addition to your research and writing.
 While these may be paid, the teaching assignments don’t tend to be as lucrative as jobs within private industry.
-For instance, a data scientist in the U.S. can earn approximately $120,000 per year.
+For instance, the Bureau of Labor Statistics reports that the median salary for data scientists is $100,910 as of May 2021.
 It’s extremely unlikely that you’ll earn that type of salary within your Ph.D. in Data Science program.

 So, should you apply?

 If you are certain of the program, which includes having an idea as to what you want to research, you enjoy focusing on a problem (almost endlessly) and creating new solutions, and you’re willing to spend around 6 years of your life constantly reading, analyzing, writing, publishing, and presenting, then start by reviewing the next steps of the application process.

 Although there are a growing number of online programs, Ph.D. programs are still primarily an onsite experience for the sciences, technology, engineering, and math (STEM) disciplines.
 So, most Ph.D. applicants will need to take the university location into consideration along with the availability of the specific Ph.D. program.